Prithvi1101/EduSync-Streamlined-Student-Administration-Platform/README.md

 effectiveness of the institution's operations.
 EduSync aims to improve the current system, making it more accessible and efficient for all users.
 This platform will enable better communication, data management, and reporting capabilities.

+Instructions:
+1. Zip, download and unzip
+2. Change pw and db_name in the DB_Connection.php file
+3. Create tables according to the sql table query file Also, I used XAMPP for this project, you can also use phpstorm if you want.